Argenta, Emilia–Romagna: Geography

 Argenta is situated in a flat agricultural region near the Valli di Comacchio lagoon wetlands.
-Much of the latter is today a wildlife sanctuary and Argenta is home of the Marsh Museum which offers many facilities for ornithology.
+Much of the latter is today a wildlife sanctuary and Argenta is home to the Marsh Museum which offers many facilities for ornithology.

 History

 The town was founded by the Romans.
 In 1295 it was the seat of a convention of the main Ghibelline leaders of Romagna to decide the course of the war against the Papal forces.

 In 1923 a Fascist squad murdered a Catholic priest, don Giovanni Minzoni, an anti-fascist and the voice of the poor farmers in Romagna, as well as a friend of several socialist politicians like Natale Galba.

 During World War II the area was part of the German Gothic Line.
 In April 1945, in the Allied advance of Operation Roast, it was the location of the Battle of the Argenta Gap.